ungoogled-software/ungoogled-chromium/BUILDING.md

 ## Other systems, platforms, and configurations

+Please note that building on other platforms and systems is not officially supported, and multiple things can go wrong while attempting to build.
+Nevertheless, here are some tips: TODO

 Consult the build instructions on the [Chromium homepage](http://www.chromium.org/Home) to build Chromium for your system.

 The patches in the `patches` directory should work for any build of Chromium.
 They assume a clean and unmodified Chromium source tree.